fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 ### Grid Configuration

 The grid configuration files are simple .json files.
 Below is an example of how the row transition animations work.
+Users can enable/disable the animation and control the animation duration.

 ```json
 var schema = [